Error-331/code_tests/docs/bible/links.md

 The Fogged Mirror - June 27 (Fear God, listen to the Law, love the Christ);

 Spotting Guilt - June 28 (No one will escape the judgment of God);

+Out of the Mouth - June 29 (What does matter is guarding our hearts and lips with all diligence because it is out of heart that come the issues of life);